sebanc/brunch/README.md

 - rtbth: enable this option if you have a RT3290/RT3298LE bluetooth device,
 - acpi_power_button: try this option if long pressing the power button does not display the power menu,
 - alt_touchpad_config: try this option if you have touchpad issues,
+- alt_touchpad_config2: another option to try if you have touchpad issues,
 - disable_intel_hda: some Chromebooks need to blacklist the snd_hda_intel module, use this option to reproduce it,
 - asus_c302: applies asus c302 specific firmwares and fixes,
 - baytrail_chromebook: applies baytrail chromebooks specific audio fixes,